 Unless the visit is an emergency, take the time to feed your child to avoid hunger meltdowns.

-Be a ‘Brave Model’ for Them
+Be a ‘Brave Model’ for Children

-Children tend to imitate parents.
+Children tend to imitate their parents.

 If you find your child visibly nervous, you can bring them in to watch your dental visit first.
 This can help demystify the process and make it predictable and less stressful for them.